Policy overview 1.1

 This policy addresses admission to the College’s full-time Year 12 advanced level courses for 16-19 year old students by applicants in the final year of Key Stage 4 or equivalent, except for section 6 which concerns applications from those already taking an advanced level course elsewhere.
 Only in exceptional circumstances will an offer be made to an applicant who is unable to follow a full-time course.
 1.2

-Hills Road Sixth Form College is committed to providing an inclusive and welcoming community where all students are enabled to meet their full potential and are respected as individuals, as reflected in linked policies listed at the end of this document.
+Hills Road SFC is committed to providing an inclusive and welcoming community where all students are enabled to meet their full potential and are respected as individuals, as reflected in linked policies listed at the end of this document.
 1.3

 Hills Road Sixth Form College is a member of the Cambridge Area 14-19 Partnership (CAP – see 8).
 Each of the post-16 CAP centres has its own admissions policy, and no individual centre is able to guarantee a place to all its applicants, as the number may exceed the places available.
 1.4